himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 On all my computers, I bind the command `passmenu` to the keys `SUPER` + `SHIFT` + `P`.
 Whenever I need a password, I just hit those three keys, and dmenu pops up so I can search for the password I want.
-After typing in my master passphrase, I can simply paste the password wherever I need it.
+After typing in my master passphrase, I can paste the password wherever I need it.
+Passmenu makes pass much more reasonable to use.
-It's very convenient to use.

 *See Also: [rofi-pass](https://github.com/carnager/rofi-pass)*

 ## Setting up your pass setup on a new system

 Now that I've done it over a hundred times, setting up a new system is easy.
+Here's my usual steps:

 #### Export GPG Key